 Do other families have traditional information?
 Can anyone explain the origins of these families, or how they survived the Cromwellian and Williamite confiscations?
 The Newtown tradition has some slight additional material and it would be interesting to know if other families have anything which relates to the events of 1798.
 It is said that there is a connection with two Byrne families in Cushinstown, also at Ballynaboola, Finshoge and Bree.

-LATE NEWS, July 2011: A descendant of the Muchtown Byrnes has joined the DNA scheme and tested on 111 markers.
+LATE NEWS, September 2021: In July 2011, I noted that a descendant of the Muchtown Byrnes had joined the DNA scheme and tested on 111 markers.
 He says that " the ftdna site says we have genetic distance of 4 and time to common ancestor at 8 generations is 72%.
 At 12 generations 94.2%, at 16 it is 99.1%, and 28 generations 100%."
-This is still being analyzed, but it seems to support the tradition as held independently by both familes.
+Since that date we have both upgraded to the maximum number of markers and there is no doubt, the evidence supports the tradition as held independently by both familes.
 Perhaps there is a Sheppard DNA project?
 Or perhaps someone from Ballymanus, Bonagrue of Ballycapple will join the Byrne project soon.
-Update 2016: The Byrne DNA project has made amazing progress and is now attempting to find markers for the main septs; more members are welcome, not least from Wexford.
+Please note: The Byrne DNA project has made amazing progress and is now attempting to find markers for the main septs; more members are welcome, not least from Wexford.
 The four-volume history of The Byrnes and the O'Byrnes by Daniel Byrne-Rothwell has now been completed and is available through main copyright libraries, with a dedicated site at www.byrnehistory.com